DLibatique/CLAS199-S20/_pages/4-grading.md

             <td>0</td>
         </tr>
         <tr>
-            <td class="row-start"><strong>Final Exam/Paper*</strong></td>
-            <td>X</td>
-            <td>X</td>
-            <td>X</td>
-            <td>X</td>
-            <td>X</td>
-            <td>X</td>
+            <td class="row-start"><strong>Midterm and Final*</strong></td>
+            <td>1 A,<br>1 A-</td>
+            <td>2 A-'s</td>
+            <td>2 B-'s</td>
+            <td>2 C-'s</td>
+            <td>2 D+'s</td>
+            <td>2 D's</td>
         </tr>
     </tbody>
 </table>

 To achieve a certain grade level, you must complete the listed number of satisfactory assignments or requirements from each of five different categories.
-For example, if you want a B- for the semester, you must have no more than four unexcused absences; and you must complete 6 quizzes, 10 responses to secondary readings, 2 creative projects, and a final essay or exam.
+For example, if you want a B- for the semester, you must have no more than four unexcused absences; and you must complete 8 quizzes, 8 responses to secondary readings, 2 creative projects, and earned at least a B- on both the midterm and the final.
 When you have completed the minimum number of satisfactory assignments for the final grade that you want, you do not need to submit further examples of that assignment type.

 Once you have reached either the C- or B- range, you can improve within that letter range (e.g., from a B- to a B or a B+) by meeting the criteria in the next grade level in any one or two of the following categories: quizzes, responses, or creative projects.
-The completion of one improves your semester grade from a minus to the regular letter; the completion of two improves your semester grade from the regular letter to a plus; the completion of all three moves you to the next letter range.
+The completion of one improves your semester grade from a minus to the regular letter; the completion of two improves your semester grade from the regular letter to a plus; the completion of all three moves you to the next letter range if your midterm/final grades and unexcused absence tally allow it.
 For example, a student in the B- range can move to a B by completing two more quizzes.
 The student can then improve to a B+ by completing another creative project in addition to completing the quizzes.
-If the student wants to improve that B+ to an A-, then they can complete two more responses, and then if the final unexcused absence tally at the end of the semester works out, the student earns an A-!
+If the student then completes two more responses AND earns at least an A- on both exams AND has two or fewer unexcused absences, then the student earns an A- for the semester!

-\* The exam/paper requirement is the only element of the grading contract that I will grade subjectively, and its grade will contribute to a movement up or down in semester grade; see the specific guidelines below under [Final Exam or Paper Guidelines](#final-exam-or-paper).
+\* The midterm and final are the only elements of the grading contract that I will grade subjectively; see the specific details below under [Midterm and Final Guidelines](#midterm-and-final).

 It is possible to make up unsatisfactory assignments or requirements.
 At the beginning of the semester, each student will be allotted **three (3) tokens**.
 One token can be used to make up an unsatisfactory response or quiz or to subtract 1 from your number of unexcused absences, and three tokens are required for another attempt at an unsatisfactory creative project.
-No late assignments will be accepted without a documented reason.
+The midterm and final cannot be retaken.

+No late assignments will be accepted without documented permission.
+I strongly encourage you to be proactive in reaching out to me if you anticipate not being able to make a deadline; it is far preferable to set up a later due date than to ask for an extension after the fact!

 [Back to top.](#top)